Skip to content

 Consistent 0% across all platforms: You are almost certainly blocked by robots.txt, not indexed by Bing, or your content is client-side rendered without SSR.
 These are fixable in hours.

-Step 6: Repeat and Track#
+Step 6: Repeat and Track (Measurement Becomes AI Search Monitoring)#

+A one-off measurement is a baseline; repeating it on a schedule with an unchanged query panel is AI search monitoring, and the second is where the value lives.
 AI citation rates are not static.
 Major model updates (GPT-4o, Claude 3.5 Sonnet, Gemini 2.0) shift citation patterns.
 When OpenAI updated its web search integration in late 2025, dozens of sites saw citation rates shift by 15+ percentage points in either direction.

 Set a quarterly calendar reminder.
 Run the same 20 queries each quarter using the same logging format.
 Track rate by platform and by topic cluster.
 Quarterly data over two or three cycles reveals which content types your site gets cited for and which gaps remain.